FrostSource/HLA-Backpack-System/README.md

 *(**prop_physics** is the only entity type currently supported)*

 ### Taking items out
-When you want the player to be able to retrieve a specific item from their backpack you will send the input **CallScriptFunction** to that entity using I/O with a parameter override of **EnableBackpackRetrieval**.
+When you want the player to be able to retrieve a specific item(entity) from their backpack you will send the input **CallScriptFunction** to that entity using I/O with a parameter override of **EnableBackpackRetrieval**.

 When you want to disallow the player from retrieving a specific item from their backpack you will send the input **CallScriptFunction** to that entity using I/O with a parameter override of **DisableBackpackRetrieval**.